qiuyangnie/hutton/03_types_and_classes/note0.md

 ### `Int` - fixed-precision integers
 This type contains integers such as `-100`, `0`, and `999`, with a fixed amount of memory being used for their storage.
 For example, the GHC system has values of type `Int` in the range -2^63 to 2^63 - 1.
 Going outside this range can give unexpected results.
 For example, evaluating `2^63 :: Int` gives a negative number as the result, which is incorrect.
 (The use of `::` in this example forces the result to be an `Int` rather than some other numeric type.)

+### `Integer` - arbitrary-precision integers
+This type contains all integers, with as much memory as necessary being used for their storage, thus avoiding the imposition of lower and upper limits on the range of numbers.
+For example, evaluating `2^63 :: Integer` using any Haskell system will produce the correct result.

+Apart from the different memory requirements and precision for numbers of type `Int` and `Integer`, the choice between these two types is also one of performance.
+In particular, most computers have built-in hardware for fixed-precision integers, whereas arbitrary-precision integers are usually processed using the slower medium of software, as sequences of digits.